Skip to content

 FieldRequiredTypeDescriptionExample

-preset_endpointTrueCHOICESelect a preconfigured healthcare API or choose 'custom' to use your own URL.
-Presets include: fhir_patients, fhir_observations, fhir_medications, fhir_conditions, fhir_diagnostic_reports, covid_tracker, drug_interaction_checker, medical_codes_icd10, clinical_trials.fhir_patients
+preset_endpointTrueCHOICESelect a predefined healthcare API endpoint or 'custom' to use your own URL.fhir_patients

-execution_modeTrueCHOICEChoose 'single' for a single request or 'parallel' to execute multiple requests concurrently using 'batch_requests' and 'max_workers'.single
+execution_modeTrueCHOICESelect 'single' for one request or 'parallel' to execute multiple requests concurrently.single

-auth_tokenFalseSTRINGAuthentication token sent as a Bearer token in the Authorization header.
+auth_tokenFalseSTRINGAuthentication token included as a Bearer token in the Authorization header.

-max_itemsFalseINTMaximum number of items to return when the response body is a JSON array (single request mode only).10
+max_itemsFalseINTMaximum number of items to return when the API response is a JSON array (single mode only).10

 Outputs